signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Repeat the above analysis for 3 other genres of your choice.

 Similar to the movie genres, the users dataset (in `users.dat`) includes information about the *occupation* of each movie rater.

+* Perform the same text preprocessing for `users.dat` which you did for `movies.dat` before loading the dataset.

 * Restrict to users 35 or older.
 Among those users, restrict to the 4 most common careers excluding "other" and "self-employed".
 Use unregularized multinomial logistic regression to predict career in terms of the factors for each user in $\textbf{U}$.
 Run principal component analysis on the resulting log-odds values; plot and interpret the loadings of the principal components.